david-sai/bruin-bowl/README.md

 ### 3️⃣ Backend

-Open a new shell window and start in the `bruin-bowl` direactory.
+Open a new shell window and start in the `bruin-bowl` directory.
 Then:

 ```bash
 cd bruin-bowl-backend